All spoilers on this page are unmarked, per wiki policy. You Have Been Warned!

 - The game just seems to churn out these kinds of moments one right after another post-"Blood Brothers".
 The next one comes at the end of "Down the Rabbit Hole"; after undertaking great pains to infiltrate the Siberian diamond mine and rescue President Vorshevsky and his daughter, the joint TF141-Delta Force unit finds itself pinned down by a huge contingent of enemy forces just as their rescue chopper arrives.
 The mine has become unstable, and it becomes clear that if they don't get the hell out of there now, no one will make it...so, Sandman, Truck, and Grinch decide to stay behind and hold off the enemy while Price, Yuri, and the others escape.
 Yuri, injured, can only watch helplessly as he's dragged back to the helo, while they gradually run out of ammo, taking glancing hits and striking back with their sidearms and knives as Makarov's men slowly overtake them.
 Finally, the helicopter takes off, and an anguished Price screams Sandman's name into his radio as they fly away, having just watched one of his last living friends die mere hours after they reunited.

-: Price!
-You gotta go!
+Sandman: Price, you gotta go!
 Make sure the president gets out!
-Price

 - "Dust to Dust".
 Pretty much half the reason they storm the damn place is revenge for Soap, as well as going after Makarov.
 Then Yuri pulls a Heroic Sacrifice and Makarov KILLS him in two shots.
 Just as Price (and the player) were beginning to trust him again.